Metsutan/RyeliteCore/README.md

 # @highlite/core

-**As of 9/18/2025 Highl1te Development has been paused indefinitely**

-This project/package provides two things in one a plugin type api to use during development as well as the core runtime used by HighLite compatible clients.
+This project/package provides two things in one.
+A plugin-type api to use during development as well as the core runtime used by RyeLite compatible clients.

 ## Installation